hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 [HPE GreenLake for Private Cloud Enterprise: Containers](https://www.hpe.com/us/en/greenlake/containers.html), one of the HPE GreenLake cloud services available on the HPE GreenLake for Private Cloud Enterprise, allows customers to create a K8s cluster and deploy containerized applications to the cluster.
 It provides an enterprise-grade container management service using open source K8s.

-K8s [*Namespace*](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) is one of the most fundamental K8s API obejcts in the K8s system.
+K8s [*Namespace*](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) is a fundamental K8s API obejct within the K8s architecture.
 It provides a mechanism for grouping and isolating K8s resources within a single cluster.
-Each namespace has its own resources, policies and constraints.
-The cluster administrators can create roles, which define the permissions inside a specific namespace, using role-based access control (RBAC).
-They can also enforce how many resources can be consumed by objects in a namespace using resource limits and quotas.
-Namespaces provide a way to separate resources and share a cluster between multiple users across multiple teams or projects within an organization.
-Using namespaces to share the cluster is more cost-effective than spinning up a new cluster for each organizational unit.
-Various K8s policies to namespace can ensure safely and fairely resource isolating and cluster sharing.
-It provides a mechanism for organizing and isolating groups of K8s resources within a single cluster.
+Each namespace has its own set of resources, policies and constraints.
+Cluster administrators can create roles using role-based access control (RBAC) to define permissions within a specific namespace.
+They can aslo enforce resource limits and quota to control the consumption of resources by objects in a namespace.
+Namespaces facilitate the separation of resources and allow multiple users, teams, or projects to share a cluster within an organization.
+This approach is more cost-effective than creating a new cluster for each organizational unit.
+By applying various K8s configurations and policies to namespaces, cluster administrators can ensure safe and fair resource isolatiion and cluster sharing.

-K8s namespaces that are created in a cluster are peers to each other.
-Each K8s namespace is fully isolated from the others.
-K8s namespaces are not well matched with organization structures.
-The adminitrators have to define roles and create policies at the level of individual namespace.
-At scale, numerous namespaces could lead to management issues.
-The administrative overhead makes managing namespaces in the cluster becoming tedious and error prone.
+K8s namespaces created within a cluster are peers, each fully isolated from the others.
+K8s namespaces don't align well with organizational structures.
+Cluster adminitrators must define roles and create policies for each individual namespace.
+At scale, managing numerous namespaces can become challenging, leading to potential management issues.
+The administrative overhead can make managing namespaces within the cluster tedious and prone to errors.